Public Relations Guidelines for Staff

 - Global Challenges and Opportunities Facing Children, Youth and Families Conference.

 - Continuing Lucy Wheelock's tradition of innovation, Wheelock is growing global partnerships, building the Center for Learning and Innovation, developing tech-enabled learning and more.

 Wheelock Expert Data Base

 This data base is an invaluable tool for our PR efforts.
 It was developed primarily to better facilitate our ability to connect reporters/journalists to Wheelock College experts.
 Included in this data base are profiles of Wheelock faculty and staff members featuring scholarship, research, important achievements and areas of expertise.

 It is an easy process to get setup in the data base.
-Our Policy and Communications Grad Intern, Beth Kaplan will serve as your contact for facilitating the process to enter in your information or any troubleshooting.
+Wheelock Communications Manager Beth Kaplan will serve as your contact for facilitating the process to enter in your information or any troubleshooting.
 Your information will not go live until you feel comfortable with it.
 You can reach her at: